Siddhant-k/hugo-perosnal-website/content/authors/sid/_index.md

 [Hello there](https://knowyourmeme.com/memes/hello-there)!
 I am **Sid**, an **Electrical Engineering B.Sc.** graduate from [**University at Buffalo**](https://www.seas.buffalo.edu) in New York, with a minor in **Mathematics**.
 I have since moved to [Toronto, Ontario 🇨🇦](https://www.toronto.ca) (It's a beautiful city!).
 I expect to get my [Engineer-in-Training](https://www.peo.on.ca/engineering-intern-program) license from [Professional Engineers Ontario](https://www.peo.on.ca) by October 2020.

+I am currently looking for tech jobs in the Greater Toronto Area 🇨🇦.
+My preferred fields are Engineering (Electrical & Software), Data Analytics or IT, but I am open to all exciting tech roles.

 ## ABOUT ME
 I interned at a global-food company, **Rich Products**, where I was part of the **Optimization** team, and worked on **extracting savings within the production and the transportation network** using ETL tools.

 I also interned at **University at Buffalo Information Technology** where I was part of a team that **developed a fully customizable media room experience** with a pre-installed Crestron processor. **I led Linux programming, Raspberry Pi, Identification and Amazon Web Services (AWS)** piece of the project.

 I also worked at **University at Buffalo** separately for over 3 years as **Senior IT Supervisor** where **I independently managed the SQL dB and the application front-end to over 300 users, developed Excel macros to eliminate most repetitive tasks**, managed scripting & advanced functions of over 20 Google Sheets for employee management and record-keeping, and created & managed weekly work schedules of over 125 employees. **I also developed a new data analytics platform to analyze over 18 million print jobs per year and achieved 100% accuracy.**

-I am currently looking for tech jobs in the Greater Toronto Area.
-My preferred fields are Engineering (Electrical & Software), Data Analytics or IT, but I am open to all exciting roles.

 On a more casual note, I like reading (non-fiction), watching soccer, and traveling.
 I like to call myself a *beta tester* because I like to dive in to challenges.